Alan Robert: Coloring books

 In May 2016, Robert continued his relationship with IDW Publishing when they jointly announced that IDW would be releasing Robert's The Beauty Of Horror: A GOREgeous Coloring Book on October 11, 2016.
 In an interview with Metal Insider, Robert got the inspiration for a horror/gore-themed coloring book while watching family members enjoying the recent resurgence of coloring books.

 On May 11, 2017, Nerdist Industries announced, via their Twitter feed and website, the release of a promotional video for the second book in the series, The Beauty of Horror 2: Ghouliana's Creepatorium – Another GOREgeous Coloring Book.
 The book is released in the Fall of 2017 continued the theme of the well-received first book, It quickly became a best seller.
 In July 2018 his third book in the series The Beauty of Horror 3 was released.
 Since 2019 Robert has gone on to release The Beauty of Horror volume 4, 5, and 6.
 The 7th and most recent installment The Beauty of Horror 7: Backwards Records was released in early 2025, this book featured 80 pages of horror-infused parodies of iconic album covers.
 That same year Robert also released a story book/coloring titled The Beauty of Horror: Ghouliana's Sanctuary for Monsters--A GOREgeous Storybook, which gave background on some of the characters from the series.

 Robert has also released special holiday themed coloring books for Christmas and Halloween.

 In 2022 Robert partnered with the company NECA to release an action figure of his coloring books main character Ghouliana, it debuted at San Diego Conic Con in 2022 and was officially released in 2025.

 In September 2024 Robert released a coloring book based on the movie Beetlejuice.
 Robert also partnered with Universal to make a book from their Classic Monsters films.

-In 2025 Robert announced that he would be releasing a special coloring book based off The Conjuring Universe.
-It is scheduled for a March 26, 2026, release date.
+In 2025 Robert announced that he would be releasing a special coloring book based on The Conjuring Universe.
+It was released on March 24, 2026.